Specifyapp/parsers/parsers/to-tailwind/README.md

 This parser creates a file containing the whole theme.
 It can then be used in the `tailwind.config.js`.

+The theme created by this parser is compatible with the Tailwind versions >= 2.x.

 ## Interface

 ```ts